 Fun Summer Activity Ideas for Kids

-The summer holidays are in full swing, and with them comes weeks of extra time to fill whilst trying to keep the children entertained.
-We all know kids have short attention spans and are very easily bored, so it’s important to have an array of fun and interesting activities up your sleeve to keep them occupied, and ensure they’re not just sat in front of the TV or computer console all day.
+The summer holidays have started, and with them comes weeks of extra time to fill whilst trying to keep the children entertained.
+We all know that a lot of children have short attention spans and are very easily bored, so it’s important to have an array of fun and interesting activities up your sleeve to keep them occupied, and ensure they’re not just sitting in front of the TV or computer console all day.

-The beginning of summer was hot, but as we approach September we can’t rely on the sun to shine every day.
-Here are our ideas for fun summer activities for kids no matter what the weather.
+As we’re in the UK, we can’t rely on the sun to shine every day, so here are our ideas for fun summer activities for kids no matter what the weather.

 Get crafty with paper